Administrators

 Jacob Smith began his teaching career in 2002 in Beaufort, South Carolina.
 He taught science at the district’s alternative school and coached football at Beaufort High School.

-In 2003, he moved to Columbia to teach at Spring Valley High School in Richland County
+In 2003, he moved to Columbia to teach at Spring Valley High School in Richland County School District Two.
+He taught science, health, physical education and coached varsity football and track.

-issues, observed teachers, implemented professional learning, and assisted with transportation and special education needs.
+In 2006, Smith was promoted to assistant administrator at SVHS.
+He managed disciplinary issues, observed teachers, implemented professional learning, and assisted with transportation and special education needs.

-Smith moved to Lexington School District Two in 2010 to serve as assistant principal of
+Smith moved to Lexington School District Two in 2010 to serve as assistant principal of Brookland–Cayce High School.
+A year later, he became the principal of BCHS.

 During his tenure at BCHS, graduation rates went up 6.5% and end-of-course exam scores increased in biology, algebra, English and U.S. history.
 Smith introduced a community-wide mentoring program which supported students at risk of dropping out of school.